S1t0/S1t0/README.md

 ### Hi,I'm Andres Garcia,

-### currently i'm learning web development, I recently discovered the world of development and became passionate about it.👋
+### Currently i'm learning web development, I recently discovered the world of development and became passionate about it.👋

+###  Actively seeking employment